 Can I stopover in the USA on my way to Australia, but pay the Australian rate?

 Short Stay - Yes, stopovers of up to 48 hours (in each direction) in a higher rated area are covered.

 Long Stay - Yes, the rating area for long stay is determined by where more than 50% of your time will be spent.

 Can non-UK residents buy the insurance?

 Yes.
-This policy is available to residents of the European Economic Area (EEA).
+This policy is available to residents of some countries in the European Economic Area (EEA).